 Part 1: Preparing to Test

 Your Time Bank software has been customized to meet your company's specific needs.
-Therefore, testing before going live is extremely important in order to ensure that you get the results you're expecting.
-To help improve the chances for an efficient and thorough testing phase of Time Bank we recommend the following preparations prior to the implementation of your IDI solution:
+Therefore, testing before going live for the first time, or after any changes are made, is extremely important in order to ensure that you get the results you're expecting.
+To help improve the chances for an efficient and thorough testing phase of Time Bank we recommend the following preparations prior to the implementation of an IDI solution:

 - Identify and document testing scenarios (test plan) based on your company's different situations.